Mohamedrred/Quran-Pc-app-journey/README.md

 # Quran Pc app
-I'am a high school student working on this small poject on my free time, i'am doing it as a way to lean python, don't expect a lot of changes in shot period of time, i don't have a lot of time on my day so.... yeah, also am not that good in python so don't expect anything good. you can use my ode anyway you like i don't care, it is not that good anyway 😔
+I'm a high school student working on this small project in my free time.
+I'm doing it as a way to learn Python; don't expect a lot of changes in a short period of time.
+I don't have a lot of time on my day, so... yeah, I'm not that good in Python, so don't expect anything good.
+You can use my code anyway you like.
+I don't care; it is not that good anyway. 😔

-i am using the Quran api which is for the most part good, but has a lot of changes needed, when you look at my code you will know what i mean.
+I am using the Quran API, which is for the most part good but has a lot of changes needed.
+When you look at my code, you will know what I mean.

 https://api-docs.quran.com/docs/category/quran.com-api
 ## What can it do and can't, and Features